Odin-Kaos/Sloths/README.md

 uvx --from sloths sloths-demo
 ```
 You will see a link, if you visit it you can perform custom experiments in our demo enviroment.
 The code is adapted to work with any two classes of images you want to work with.
-Just create a directory with
-two inner folders, each containing the images of its own class (its name will be read in the folder's name).
+Feel free to create a directory with two inner folders, each containing the images of its own class (its name will be read in the folder's name) and use them for the experiment.
 For a first controlled test, we suggest to use the intended database for our project in:
 https://www.kaggle.com/datasets/iamrahulthorat/sloths-versus-pain-au-chocolat
+You can input you kaggle username and key obtained when creating a new api token.
+If you do so, the demo can download the dataset in a temporal file and run with the images located there automatically.